Make your own Magic, Poems, Spells and Potions

 In case you’re wondering, here’s the music.
 The rest must be found on a quest of your own making.

-The Wonder Stuff ~ KiLa ~ Tori Amos ~ Fred Astaire
+KiLa ~ Fred Astaire

 Hansel and Gretel cross stitch